 Throughout this journey, a brand needs to nurture the audience and continue to send them through the phases.
 A marketing funnel is the process of trying to convert those audience members into a customer and then convince them to continue to purchase products, ie. become a repeat purchaser and brand advocate.

 Basically, the funnel incorporates your target audience from the first time they hear about your brand until they purchase your products or services.
 If you take one thing from this article remember that marketing funnels do not need to be complex.
-You should start out with a simple marketing funnel and then continue to optimize once you see what is working and what isn’t in order to increase conversions.
+You should start out with a simple marketing funnel and then continue to optimize once you see what is working and what isn’t in terms of key performance metrics in order to increase conversions.

 The Buyer’s Journey